Logical truth: Logical truth and logical constants

 Logical constants, including logical connectives and quantifiers, can all be reduced conceptually to logical truth.
 For instance, two statements or more are logically incompatible if, and only if their conjunction is logically false.
 One statement logically implies another when it is logically incompatible with the negation of the other.
 A statement is logically true if, and only if its opposite is logically false.
 The opposite statements must contradict one another.
 In this way all logical connectives can be expressed in terms of preserving logical truth.
 The logical form of a sentence is determined by its semantic or syntactic structure and by the placement of logical constants.
 Logical constants determine whether a statement is a logical truth when they are combined with a language that limits its meaning.
 Therefore, until it is determined how to make a distinction between all logical constants regardless of their language, it is impossible to know the complete truth of a statement or argument.

 Logical truth and rules of inference

 The concept of logical truth is closely connected to the concept of a rule of inference.

 Logical truth and logical positivism

 Logical positivism was a movement in the early 20th century that tried to reduce the reasoning processes of science to pure logic.
 Among other things, the logical positivists claimed that any proposition that is not empirically verifiable is neither true nor false, but nonsense.
-This movement faded out due to various problems with their approach among which was a growing understanding that science does not work in the way that the positivists described.
-Another problem was that one of the favorite slogans of the movement: "any proposition that is not empirically verifiable is nonsense" was itself not empirically verifiable, and therefore, by its own terms, nonsense.